tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 * Ganache is a one-click Ethereum blockchain.

 * Ganache is part of Truffle.
-It makes development on blockchains very quick, which is awesome; however the algorithm that powers it is not secure.
+It makes development on blockchains very quick, which is awesome; however, the algorithm that powers it is not secure.

 ![ganche_create_workspace.png](Images/ganache_create_workspace.png)